AaltoSciComp/scicomp-docs/aalto/aaltodata.rst

    First, we expect you to read and understand the top information.
    Then, see the :ref:`instructions <instructions>` at bottom.

-This page is about how handle data - not the raw storage part, which you can find at :doc:`data storage <../aalto/aaltostorage>`.
+This page is about how to handle data - not the raw storage part, which you can find at :doc:`data storage <../aalto/aaltostorage>`.
 Aalto has high-level information on `research data management <aaltordm_>`_, too.